vmware-archive/vsphere-storage-for-docker/README.md

 ## Demos

-The demos are located on the project [site](https://vmware.github.io/docker-volume-vsphere/)
+The demos are located on the project [site](https://vmware.github.io/docker-volume-vsphere/) and [wiki](https://github.com/vmware/docker-volume-vsphere/wiki/Demos)

 ## Project Website